Preetha-21/QuickBite/README.md

 # 🍔 Food Delivery Website

-A full-stack Food Delivery web application that allows users to browse food items, add them to the cart, place orders, and enables administrators to manage food items through an admin panel.
+A full-stack Food Delivery web application that allows users to browse food items, add them to the cart, place orders, and enables administrators to manage food items through an admin panel

 ## 🚀 Features